AndrewColligan/Paper-Reading-Notes/Notes/ShapeNet.md

 - 3D shape represented by 24 x 24 x 24 voxel grid with 3 extra cells of padding in both directions to reduce convolution border artifacts.

 ## Results
+- 3D Shape Classification and Retrival
+- View-Based 2.5D Recognition tested against kNN and Iterated Closest Point with top 10 matching.
+Achieved highest accuracy in 6/10 of classes.
+- Next-Best-View Prediction against baseline of (1) random selection amoungst candidate views, (2) choose the view with the highest new visibility, (3) choose the view which is farthest away from the previous view (based on camera center distances).
+8 view candiates randomly distributed on sphere of object.

 # Resource
 ## Project page